AJZoomer/meeting-formatter/README.md

 - Fully offline
 - Simple UI: paste → format → copy
 - Can export the formatted output as **.txt**, **.md**, or **.pdf**
-- Available as an installer or a portable version

 ## Installation and Uninstallation